-NOTE 9 - LEASES - ADOPTION OF FASB ASC 842:
+NOTE 10 - LEASES - ADOPTION OF FASB ASC 842:

 Effective January 1, 2022, the ALC adopted FASB ASC 842, Leases.
-The new standard establishes a right of use (ROU) model that requires a lessee to record an ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
-Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
-The ALC will not record a right of use asset and lease liability for leases with a term of less than 12 months and the payments will be recognized into profit or loss on a straight-line basis over the lease term.
+The new standard establishes a right of use (ROU) model that requires a lessee to record an ROU asset and a lease liability on the statement of financial position for all leases with terms longer than 12 months.
+Leases are classified as either finance or operating, with classification affecting the pattern of expense recognition in the statement of activities and changes in net assets.
+The ALC will not record a right of use asset and lease liability for leases with a term of less than 12 months and the payments will be recognized into change in net assets on a straight-line basis over the lease term.